burncycl/blinkstick-audio-led-visualizer/README.md

 Lastly, I chose to use the Blinkstick because breadboards with voltage logic level converts are frustrating and don't deliver as clean an end result.

 **Features**
-* Working and well documented.
+* Working code (as of publish date) and well documented.
 * Scalability - Support for running multiple Blinksticks on the same parent device.
-Note: This runs sub-optimally on Raspberry Pi 3 B+.
-Fine on decent x86 processors.
+Note: This runs sub-optimally on Raspberry Pi 3 B+, but fine on decent x86 processors.
 * Scalability - Support for running multiple Blinksticks over multiple parent devices via network (UDP transmit/receive).
-* Modularity so new visualizations can be added in with ease as functions.
+* Modularity - So new visualizations can be added in with ease as functions.
-* More Object oriented.
+* Object oriented (more or less).

 Tested working on Raspberry Pi 3 B+ with Raspios Buster Lite (ARM) or Ubuntu 18.04 (x86).

 ### Hardware

+Note: Your implementation might not require all the hardware listed.
+Just making suggestions for resources.

 I don't promise the Amazon links listed will always work, but you can Web Search for said product and find equivalents.